tiagoquin/mac-projet/README.md

 Note: you need to give the bot the right to:

 * see channels
-* write
+* send messages
 * send links (So we can use RichEmbed feature)

 ### Environnement and configuration

-You'll have to create a `.env` file in order to add the env variables.
+You'll have to create a `.env` file in order to add the environment variables.

 The following is an example of how to do it: